yetibot/core/doc/CATEGORIES.md

  :repl "language REPLs"
- :util "utilities that help transform expressions or operate Yetibot" :crude "may return crude, racy and potentially NSFW results (e.g. urban)" :broken "known to be broken, probably due to an API that disappeared"}
+ :util "utilities that help transform expressions or operate Yetibot" :crude "may return crude, racy and potentially NSFW results (e.g. urban)" :collection "operates on collections"
+ :broken "known to be broken, probably due to an API that disappeared"}
 ```

 ## Channel-based category toggle

 Each category can be disabled or enabled at the channel level.
 By default all
 categories are enabled.
 To disable them, use `!disable :category-name`.

 > n.b. disabled categories are stored using the normal channel settings, so
 > you'll see them in `!room` if you set them. `!category` is merely a